What is a crown?

 In the first week of having your crown installed, you may need to be careful with how sensitive the nerve is.
 It is recommended to use sensitive toothpaste and be careful when drinking hot or cold drinks.

-Simply continuing good oral hygiene by brushing twice a day and flossing at least once a day will keep your teeth and crowns in good condition.
+Following a good oral health routine will keep your teeth and crowns in good condition.

 How much does a porcelain crown cost?

-As every crown is custom made to fit the patient’s teeth, it is impossible to estimate the cost without an appointment.
+As every crown is custom made, it is impossible to estimate the cost without an appointment.
 Generally, a portion of your crown will be covered by insurance, but be sure to check with your dental insurance first.

 If you would like to receive a consultation on the price of a custom fitted crown then please contact G dental at 03 9435 6063 .